 When redundant data are lost, they need to be replaced.
 While replacing replicated data consists in a simple copy, it becomes a complex operation with erasure codes: new data are produced performing a coding over some other available data.
-The amount of data to be read and coded is d times larger than the amount of data produced.
+The amount of data to be read and coded is d times larger than the amount of data produced, where d, called repair degree, is larger than 1 and depends on the structure of the code.
 This implies that coding has a larger computational and I/O cost, which, for distributed storage systems, translates into increased network traffic.

-Participants of Peer-to-Peer systems have ample storage and CPU power, but their network bandwidth may be limited.
+Participants of Peer-to-Peer systems often have ample storage and CPU power, but their network bandwidth may be limited.
 For these reasons existing coding techniques are not suitable for P2P storage.

 This work explores the design space between replication and the existing erasure codes.
-We propose and evaluate a new class of erasure codes, called Hierarchical Codes, which aims at finding a flexible trade-off that allows the reduction of the network traffic due to maintenance without losing the benefits given by traditional codes.
+We propose and evaluate a new class of erasure codes, called Hierarchical Codes, which allows to reduce the network traffic due to maintenance without losing the benefits given by traditional erasure codes.